ecow/ldcdemo/README.md

 ## Test in a local environment using Vagrant (suggested)

-These instructions allow to install and test the project on your local workstation using some simple virtualization technologies:
+These instructions allow you to install and test the project on your local workstation using some simple virtualization technologies:

   - install [vagrant](https://docs.vagrantup.com/v2/installation/) and [virtual box](https://www.virtualbox.org/) on your workstation.
   - clone this project in directory of your workstation and cwd in it